 Dr. Matthew Paldy, PhD, LP

 Academic anxiety is one of the most common but least openly discussed struggles among college and graduate students in New York City.
 It is often hidden behind outward success—good grades, attendance, and participation—while internally experienced as persistent worry, mental overactivation, and difficulty sustaining focus under pressure.
+My background teaching at Marymount Manhattan College, Saint Joseph's University's Executive MBA Program, and the University of Rhode Island informs my understanding of the emotional demands placed on ambitious students and professionals.

 The Experience of Academic Anxiety